appleiphonedddd/NDHU_Programming_Languages_and_Compilers_Spring/README.md

 # NDHU_Programming_Languages_and_Compilers_Spring

 `NDHU_Programming_Languages_and_Compilers_Spring` project belongs to the Digital Learning Technology at National Dong Hwa University.
-The purpose of this project is to help you understand the structure of complier
+The purpose of this project is to help you understand the structure of complier and programming language

 ## Contents